 Learn more: Circle Weaving at Experiments in Art Education

 There are two different ways to create these beautiful school auction art projects.
 The first sculpture is constructed with coffee filter papers, water-based markers, paper cups, and a squirt bottle of water.
 The second one is constructed with plastic disposable cups, Sharpie pens, and a toaster oven.

 You will need a good camera for this project.
 Demonstrate for your students how to create the shape of a heart with their hands.
 Provide a colorful piece of paper as a background for each student to create their hand heart, then snap a photo.
 Mount all of the students’ heart photos together with a crisp white matte border surrounding them, then frame.

 Determine the width and length you want each strip of watercolor paper for the weaving to be.
 Give each student one strip and let them apply different watercolor paint techniques in the color palette of their choosing to their individual strip.
 Weave the strips tightly together and glue down onto a piece of black background to form this beautiful piece of art!

 Learn more: Woven Paintings at New Zealand Artwork

 15. Reach for the Stars Collage

-Have each student trace from their hand up to their elbow onto plain card stock (or pair them up to do it with a partner).
-Color and decorate using crayons, markers, paint or pastels, then cut out the tracing.
-Assemble all of the hands onto a dark blue poster board, overlapping from the bottom, with each hand pointing up, as if it is reaching toward the sky.
+Have each student trace from their hand up to their elbow onto a piece of good-quality card stock (or pair them up to do it with a partner).
+Color and decorate using crayons, markers, paint, or pastels, then cut out the tracing.
+Assemble all of the hands onto a dark-blue poster board, overlapping from the bottom, with each hand pointing up, as if it is reaching toward the sky.
 Glue different sizes of shimmering gold stars at the top of the board.

 16. Boho Flower Wall Hanging